konveyor/kai/docs/custom_ruleset.md

 Now, we should save this file in a directory for this ruleset, and we will need to create a ruleset.yaml in the same directory.

-Creating the [ruleset.yaml](https://github.com/konveyor/analyzer-lsp/blob/main/docs/rules.md#ruleset) is a special file that will help group these rules together to help manage them easier.
-For this rule we will use this ruleset.
+Creating the [ruleset.yaml](https://github.com/konveyor/analyzer-lsp/blob/main/docs/rules.md#ruleset) is a special file that groups these rules together to help make their management easier.
+We will use this ruleset for this rule.

 ```yaml
 name: quarkus-3-18